I am a Tenant Living in a Foreclosed Property. What are My Rights?

 Authored By: Northwest Justice Project

-- How much notice will I get before eviction?
+- I am a bona fide tenant.
+How much notice will I get before eviction?

 - What if I am renting month-to-month?